CODA arrives in cinemas and on Apple TV on Friday, 13th August 2021.

 Ruby is shy and detached at school, while her best friend, Gertie (Amy Forsyth), is the opposite, a powerhouse of adolescent hormones who lusts after Ruby’s brother.
-Ruby longs to find her place and purpose outside the family unit.
-And with a silent crush on Miles (Ferdia Walsh-Peelo), a cute, sensitive, music-loving guy.
-In an attempt to deal with the latter, Ruby signs up for the school choir just to be near to him.
-After all, she loves singing, even if she thinks her voice may not be up to scratch.
+Ruby longs to find her place and purpose outside the family unit and act on her crush for Miles (Ferdia Walsh-Peelo), a cute, sensitive, music-loving guy.
+In an attempt to deal with the latter, Ruby signs up for the school choir to be near Miles; after all, she loves singing, even if she thinks her voice may not be up to scratch.
 However, it turns out that Ruby has a fantastic singing voice, and the choir teacher, Bernardo Villalobos (Eugenio Derbez), is keen to build her potential.
 But can Ruby balance a newfound love of singing with her home duties?
 And will her family understand her new passion for music in a home of silence?

 Emilia Jones and Ferdia Walsh-Peelo star in CODA. ©️Apple TV